kamyab9k/KamVision/README.md

 [![](https://jitpack.io/v/kamyab9k/KamVision.svg)](https://jitpack.io/#com.github.kamyab9k/KamVision)

-**`KamVision`** is an Open-Source library which provides easy access to complex Camera 2 API ([a strategic choice for low-level control in contrast to CameraX](#why-camera2-api-is-chosen-over-camera-x-)) in jetpack compose, you can use internal elements like `Preview` and `Frame Capturing` as a one line method call in your projects.
+**`KamVision`** is an Open-Source library which provides easy access to the complex Camera 2 API ([Strategic choice for low-level control in contrast to CameraX](#why-camera2-api-is-chosen-over-camera-x-)) in Jetpack Compose.
+You can use internal elements like `Preview` and `Frame Capturing` as a one-line method call in your projects.
                      <p align="center">  ![KamVisionLogo](https://github.com/user-attachments/assets/e30e4da1-c76c-4be3-b715-aac45efee86b)</p>